signaturescience/focustools/README.md

 above, and return a list with models, forecasts, the formatted submission, and a suggested filename relative to the project directory to save the submission.
 See the examples in `?forecast_pipeline()`.
-For now this function only works on Mondays!
+For now this function only works on Mondays\!

-1. Get data (national level from NYT by default)
+1. Get data (national level from JHU by default)
 2. Fit incident case and incident death models (ARIMA and lagged TSLM respectively)
 3. Get future case data to create the incident death forecast